kezija99/CandyFactoryProject/README.md

 -slf4j-simple-1.7.22

-Java edition used in project is JavaSE-11 due to compatiility issues with Tomcat server and newer Java editions.
+Java edition used in project is JavaSE-11 due to compatibility issues with Tomcat server and newer Java editions.

 To successfuly configure this project, it is also needed to install the following: